jakecush1/php-syntax-guide/phpsyntax.md

         $x++;
       } while ($x <= 5);```

-    for - loops through a block of code a specified number of times
+    for - loops through a block of code a specified number of times<br>

      ```
      for (init counter; test counter; increment counter) {
       code to be executed for each iteration;